 Are you looking to add reCAPTCHA to your WordPress comment form?

-In this tutorial, we’ll show you how to easily add reCAPTCHA to the comment form of your WordPress website.
+In this tutorial, we will show you how to easily add reCAPTCHA to the comment form of your WordPress website.

 Google acquired CAPTCHA technology in 2009 and then later rebranded it as reCAPTCHA.
 They also made it easier for human users to easily pass the test.

-To pass the test, users are required to click a checkbox indicating they’re not a robot.
+To pass the test, users are required to click a checkbox indicating they are not a robot.
 They will either pass right away or be presented with a set of multiple images where they will need to click on matching objects.

-It is super easy to set up and add to the WordPress comment form.
+It is also super easy to set up and add to WordPress comment forms.

-With that said, let’s see how to easily add reCAPTCHA to the WordPress comment form with step-by-step instructions.
+With that said, let’s see how to easily add reCAPTCHA to a WordPress comment form with step-by-step instructions.

 Installing a WordPress reCAPTCHA Plugin

-The first thing you need to do is install and activate the Simple Google reCAPTCHA plugin.
+The first thing you need to do is install and activate the Advanced Google reCAPTCHA plugin.
 You can see our step-by-step guide on how to install a WordPress plugin for detailed instructions.

-Upon activation, you’ll be automatically taken to Settings » Google reCAPTCHA to configure the plugin settings.
+Upon activation, you need to visit the Advanced Google reCAPTCHA page to configure the plugin’s settings.

 The plugin will ask you to provide Google reCAPTCHA API keys.
 You can create these keys for free from the official reCAPTCHA website by clicking the ‘register your domain’ link at the top of the screen.